saloni137/portfolio/README.md

 ├── package.json
 ├── README.md
 ```

-- detailed folder structure is inside the readme of respective folder.
+Detailed folder structure is inside the readme of respective folder.

 ## License